 Section 9 of FRS 102 (particularly paragraphs 9.9(b) and 9.9C) excludes from consolidation any investment held as part of an investment portfolio.
 It follows that for an Investment Company whose only subsidiaries are such investments, the preparation of consolidated financial statements is not required.

-When required, the consolidated financial statements fall to be prepared in accordance with IFRSs and the SORP has no direct effect (see paragraph 3 above).
-It should be noted that IFRS 10 (Consolidated Financial Statements (as adopted in the EU)) contains similar, but not identical, provisions relating to investment entities and their exemption from the requirement to provide consolidated financial statements.
+When required, the consolidated financial statements fall to be prepared in accordance with IFRS and the SORP has no direct effect (see paragraph 3 above).
+It should be noted that IFRS 10 (Consolidated Financial Statements (as adopted in the relevant jurisdiction)) contains similar, but not identical, provisions relating to investment entities and their exemption from the requirement to provide consolidated financial statements.

 Investments in associates